flowinho/flowinho.github.io/about.md

 <div class="note">
     <span>
-    The Opinions and thoughts written on this website are mine and mine alone.
+    The opinions and thoughts written on this website are mine and mine alone.
 None of the content published here reflects any opinion of my past or present employers.
     </span>
 </div>